My Teenage Dream Ended

 My Teenage Dream Ended is the title of both the debut autobiographical book and the accompanying album by American reality television personality, singer, and writer Farrah Abraham.
-The latter was released on August 1, 2012, and the former was published 13 days later.
+The album was released on August 1, 2012, and the book was published 13 days later.

-The book was commercially successful, landing on number 11 at the New York Times Best Seller list.
+The book was commercially successful, landing at number 11 on the New York Times Best Seller list.
 The album was met with strongly negative response from general audiences, as well as both bewilderment and acclaim from contemporary music critics, who considered it to be a bizarre example of outsider art.
 It was placed on year-end lists from The Guardian and Tiny Mix Tapes, who also placed it at number 46 on their list of favorite releases of the decade.

 Background and production

 Abraham came to prominence due to her role in the 2009 MTV reality television show 16 and Pregnant, as well as its spin-off series Teen Mom, also by MTV.
 Abraham met mixing engineer FRDRK (Fredrick M. Cuevas) at the post-production facility of 16 and Pregnant.
 Several months after, she approached Cuevas and asked him to produce a record for her, inspired by the song "Cinema", by Benny Benassi.

 Abraham recorded her vocals for the album to a click track, while the production of the music was handled separately.
 In an interview with The Fader, Cuevas stated: "Like, she'd heard it before and approved it for that song, but as she was recording we never had the music on."
 Abraham also wanted the Auto-Tune effects on her vocals to sound "edgy", so worked with Cuevas to make them more aggressive.

 Abraham released My Teenage Dream Ended on August 1, 2012, with its first single, "Finally Getting Up from Rock Bottom", being released two days later through In Touch Weekly magazine.
 On August 14, 2012, the homonymous autobiography was published by MTV Press.
 It was a relative commercial success, reaching number 11 on the New York Times Best Seller list.